 Lava goo puddle is made of the same material (with lighter color if possible to make puddle more visible),has a simple spherical messy puddle shape.

-Blocks line of sight (not transparent)
+Blocks line of sight (opaque)

 Every player mesh needs to have a version which can be coated by the same material as the Lava goo, either by directly modifying the mesh, or by adding a layer above it.